GonzalezBiodiversityLab/HSMs_KBAs_Canada/README.md

 - Workflow
 - Results (sumamrize below)
 - Methods: we provide full description of the methods and links to papers and websites tha can help future users to implement and move forward this initiative.
 - Species reports: it containg a link to a new html file showing results for every single species included in the analysis.
-This link is well supported with interactive, statistics, figures and tables.
+This link is well supported with interactive maps, statistics, figures and tables.

 ## Scripts